franiglesias/tb/tests/Katas/ElephantCarpaccio/README.md

 * As a user I want to buy a product paying with PayPal.
 * As a user I want to buy several products paying with both methods.

+It is frequent that the first path is more complex than the others, because we have to design some things and introduce new components that we could not have.
+At the same time, the rest of the path will become easier to implement.

+Also, if one of the paths seems to be too wide, you can apply other strategies to slice it.

 ### By Interface (or platform)

 * Identify the different interfaces (UI) that the software has to offer (mobile, console, web, computer, etc.).